 (2) The nomination referred to in subregulation (1) shall be delivered or posted so that the Registrar receives it prior to the day fixed for the close of nominations of candidates for election as members of the Board pursuant to regulation 5.

-[Regulation 7 amended in Gazette 21 Sep 1984 p.
+[Regulation 7 amended: Gazette 21 Sep 1984 p.
 3111.]

 8. Remuneration and travelling expenses (Act s.
 9)